reframejs/reframe/readme.md

 **you can easily customize and gain control over everything**.

 Reframe is a "Universal Framework":
-You can create any type of apps such as **modern interactive apps** as well as **old-school non-interactive apps**.
+You can create any type of apps such as a **modern interactive apps** as well as **old-school non-interactive apps**.

 Reframe aims to be the **"modern Django / Ruby on Rails"**: